rapture-mc/mgc-nixos/modules/config/system/ad-domain/README.md

 # Module to join a NixOS machine to an AD environment
 Using this module one can integrate a NixOS machine into an Active Directory environment and centralize user management.
 In doing so authentication for services such as SSHD and sudo can be offloaded to AD for processing.

+## Pre-Requisites
+- AD user with domain joining capabilities
-You must ensure that the NixOS machine is configured to use the domain controller for DNS.
-Use the megacorp.config.networking.static-ip.nameservers option to set the DNS server.
+- DNS on the machine joining an AD domain must be configured to use the domain controller of the AD domain
+- For megacorp related home-manager configuration to apply the user must exist locally on the system (defined using megacorp.config.users.<name>).
+Otherwise the standard home environment will be applied (default zsh, default KDE DE, etc.)

 ## Getting started...
 Setting the following...